dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

                 expect(false, 'Should not be reached'), count:0),
         errorCallback:
             expectAsync1((e) =>
-                expect.equals(e.code, FileError.NOT_FOUND_ERR)));
+                expect(e.code, equals(FileError.NOT_FOUND_ERR)));
     });

+We might have a callback that's called an undetermined number of times, where only a test can tell us when it's the last time.
+For these cases we can use `expectAsyncUntilN()` (where N is 0, 1 or 2).
+These functions take a second function argument which should return false if more callbacks are expected or true if all callbacks are done.

 ## Matchers

-So far we have only looked at the equals(N) matcher.
+So far we have only looked at the `equals(v)` matcher.
 The Dart unittest library contains a large set of predefined matchers, which we will look at briefly now.
 The Dart SDK documentation contains details for each matcher.
-Note that a number of matchers can in turn take matchers as their arguments; in these cases simple values can be used too, and they will automatically be wrapped in equals(v) matchers.
+Note that a number of matchers can in turn take matchers as their arguments; in these cases simple values can be used too, and they will automatically be wrapped in `equals(v)` matchers.
 For example:

     expect(foo, hasLength(6));